-JWU Admissions
+Admissions

 Johnson & Wales University's admissions process goes beyond simply looking for academically accomplished students.
 The university seeks to attract and retain highly motivated and demonstrably capable students.
-Students' motivation and interest in succeeding in their chosen careers are given strong consideration.
+Students' motivation and interest in succeeding in their chosen careers are given consideration along with their academic achievements.